mhrons/mhrons.github.io/docs/pv_smooth.md

 Filter order is the third OLAP dimension, impact of which was analyzed together with the prediction error.
 We analyzed the LPF orders 1 to 4:

 - Filter order does not affect the smoothing quality of PLPF method and for small filter orders, the smoothing quality of PLPF is better than that of SPLPF.
-- Increasing of the filter order improves the smoothing quality of SPLPF, which becomes technically equivalent with PLPF from the 3th order onwards.
+- Increasing of the filter order improves the smoothing quality of SPLPF, which becomes technically equivalent with PLPF from the 3rd order onwards.
 - Increasing of the filter order only slightly reduces the accumulation rate by the PLPF method.
 The accumulation rate by PLPF is always substantially larger than by SPLPF.
 - Increasing of the filter order appreciably reduces the accumulation rate by the SPLPF method. ***By increasing the filter order with a relatively small prediction error, SPLPF gradually converges to the accumulation rate induced by the IPLPF method.***

 ## Summary
-The signal GI(t) is graphically displayed as measured, predicted, and smoothed by the four different smoothing methods.
+The signal GI(t) is plotted as measured, predicted, and smoothed by the four different smoothing methods.
 Finally, a daily time course of the specific accumulated energy GX [Wh/m2] is displayed, corresponding to the smoothing method.
 Performance of the 3rd-order low-pass filter is shown by the graphs.
 Two days with strong solar intermittency have been selected for the simulation: a day with medium solar exposure 3.0 kWh/m2, and a day with high solar exposure 5.9 kWh/m2 (measured at the above-specified plane of incidence).
 Time advance Δt = 30 minutes was applied in order to achieve a desired smoothing effect on both selected days.
-Accumulation rate by the four different smoothing methods was aggregated, based on the measured GI(t) signal.
-The results are summarized in Table 2 and Table 3: In the column "Δ GX", a difference between the maximum and minimum specific accumulated energy is calculated by the expression (4).
+Accumulation rate by the four different smoothing methods is aggregated, based on the measured GI(t) signal.
+The results are summarized in Table 2 and Table 3: In the column "ΔGX", a difference between the maximum and minimum specific accumulated energy is calculated by the expression (4).
 In the column "Throughput", a total daily flow of the specific energy through the accumulator is calculated by (5).
 For a comparison, the daily specific global exposure at the plane of incidence is  displayed too.

 ### Accumulated energy by smoothing
 <figure markdown>